 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-This recipe is one of my favorite ways to dress up a bag of Trader Joe’s cauliflower gnocchi.
+This cauliflower gnocchi with bacon and quick alfredo sauce recipe is one of my favorite ways to dress up a bag of Trader Joe’s cauliflower gnocchi.
 I always keep at least one bag in my freezer for a quick weeknight meal.
 I find it serves about two people for dinner.
 Rather than turning to a jarred sauce, I create one in just a few minutes with simple ingredients.
 For a quick version of Alfredo I simply sauté chopped garlic in butter then whisk in some cream.
 Once it has a chance to reduce slightly, I whisk in the freshly grated cheese and return the gnocchi to the pan.
 While authentic alfredo sauce is made with only butter and Parmesan I like consistency achieved with the cream.
+If this recipe hits the spot, you’ll definitely enjoy this creamy tomato and bacon pasta and this bucatini carbonara with bacon and peas.

 What is Alfredo?

 It’s not the jarred, clumpy sauce you often think of.
-While the most authentic version of alfredo is only made with butter and Paremsan cheese, this version is made with four ingredients:
+While the most authentic version of alfredo is only made with butter and Parmesan cheese, this version is made with four ingredients:

 Key Ingredients in This Recipe